singh-raman01/Knowledge/Golang/GoClass/Understanding Golang, Part 3.md

 In the commented case, we have to wait for 2 seconds for every read from the channels because one of them is slow.

+### Chapter 25: Go Context Package

+Is a way to tie together bunch of related work.
+The *context* package offers a common method to cancel requests.
+- Explicit Cancellation
+- Implicit Cancellation based on a timeout or a deadline A context may also carry request-specific values, such as trace ID Many network or database requests, take context for cancellation

+A context offers two controls:
+- A channel which closes when the cancellation occurs
+- An error that's readable once the channel closes

+The error value tells you whether the request was cancelled or timed out We often use the channel from Done() in a `select` block fa